ayoayco/ayco.io-jekyll/_posts/2018-01-12-innovation.md

 ---
 Hosted in Infor’s private intranet, this is a submission platform where employees can share ideas or kick-start projects.

+*More details about this project will be added later.*

 Technologies: PHP, MySQL, MiniOrange SAML Login, Windows Server (IIS), Windows ADFS